Couple Recounts Terrifying Moments Being Stuck On Rising Drawbridge In South Jersey

 When the bridge started to open, driver Terrance Naphys says he barely had time to think, so he gunned the engine and cleared the opening.

+“My wife said, ‘I think the bridge is opening,’” said Terrence Naphys.

+“He accelerated, and of course then we landed with a big impact on the concrete on the side,” said Jackie Naphys.

-According to the New Jersey State Police, Naphys just finished paying the toll when they continued toward the top of the bridge.
+According to the New Jersey State Police, Terrence Naphys just finished paying the toll when they continued toward the top of the bridge.

 But that’s when police say one employee of the bridge commission flipped a switch to activate the flashing red lights and flashing rails on the bridge.